 6.2.1 Influences from the CSP side.
 We first consider the different prices at the CSP side.
 Fig. 4 obviously reflects that, if the CSP unilaterally increases storage's price p_s , miners will decrease their requests on storage units as well as their self-mining ratio.
 However, miners never change their investment on cloud-mining, although it is expensive.
-This is reasonable, given that miners are budgetunlimited.
+This is reasonable, given that miners are budget-unlimited.
 Similarly, the increase of computation price p_c also discourages miners to invest on computation resources.
 Besides, from Fig. 4, we can also conclude that miner's utility is sensitive to the download delay, as a slight increase of d would cause an obvious decrease on the self-mining ratio.
 Surprisingly, this negative effect also influences the sales on total storage.
 This can be interpreted as follows: a longer delay decreases the mining power of the whole network, while in our experiment, we fix the mining difficulty parameter D, leading to a lower chance for miners to get reward.
 Thus, miners tend to reduce their cost investment for the purpose of maximizing utility.
-This result further confirms the necessity for a blockchain-based system to dynamically adjust its difficulty parameter.
+This result confirms the necessity for a blockchain-based system to dynamically adjust its difficulty.

 6.2.2 Influences from the miner side.
 We now investigate how the budget will affect miners' strategies.
 We assume miners are homogeneous on their budgets b_i .
-In Fig. 5, we can observe that, when each miner's budget increases, he will prefer to invest more money in cloud-mining.
-Even if the computation p_c goes up, this trend still exists.
-Next, we analyze the heterogeneous-miner scenario.
-We assume there are two miners, m_1 and m_2 .
-We fix m_1 's budget and constantly increase m_2 's budget.
-From Fig. 6, we can see m_2 invest more on computation resources.
-By taking advantage of cloud-mining, m_2 can buy less storage units while still keeping his utility high.
-Since miners mutually affect each other, although m_1 's m.'s budget:b.
+In Fig. 5, we can observe that, when each miner's budget increases, he will prefer to invest more money in cloud-mining even if p_c goes up.
+Under the setting of $p_c = 15$, when we increase the miner's budget from 100 to 125, he just slightly increases his investment on cloud mining (from 0 to 0.5), which

+Figure 7: m_1 's requests given m_1 's budget is fixed while m_2 's budget increases.